mehmetkusken/rails-bike-project/README.md

 ## Objectives
 Ruby on Rails application that uses

-A sqlite database ActiveRecord Restful routes , Sessions , Login/Logout , Api , Paypal payment option
+A sqlite database ActiveRecord Restful routes , Sessions , Login/Logout , Api

 ## Overview
 The goal of this project is to build Bicycle Shop that you can sell/buy your Bicycle .